 Yeo brings more than two decades of legislative and policy analysis experience to his work.
 He has held senior roles on Capitol Hill and in the State Department, including a 10-year position as Deputy Staff Director at the House Foreign Affairs Committee under the chairmanships of Rep. Tom Lantos (D-CA) and Rep. Howard Berman (D-CA).
 During his tenure on the committee, he led negotiations for the landmark PEPFAR legislation, as well the bill’s $50 billion reauthorization in 2008.

-He also shepherded into law several measures dealing with China, Tibet, Burma, and East Timor.
-Prior to his work with the Committee, he served as a Deputy Assistant Secretary at the U.S. State Department during the second Clinton Administration, where he led the negotiations around repayment of the U.S. arrears to the United Nations and was part of the U.S. delegation to the climate negotiations in Kyoto.
+Yeo has also shepherded into law several measures dealing with China, Tibet, Burma, and East Timor.
+While working as Deputy Assistant Secretary at the U.S. State Department during the second Clinton Administration, he pushed for repayment of U.S. arrears to the United Nations, and joined the U.S. delegation to the climate negotiations in Kyoto.

 Yeo holds a MA in East Asian Studies from Harvard University and a BA in East Asian Studies from Wesleyan University.
 He is a member of the Council on Foreign Relations and a Board Member of the U.S. Global Leadership Coalition.Follow Peter on Twitter